SortableJS/ngx-sortablejs/README.md

 There is nothing to configure additionally.
 Enjoy!

+### Angular CLI configuration

+As long as internally Angular CLI uses Webpack, you are already fine!

 ### SystemJS configuration

+**Follow this step only if you have SystemJS.
+If you have no errors without this step - most likely you don't need it!**

 Adapt your `systemjs.config.js` (or another place where you configure SystemJS) file with the following: